← 시리즈 홈 ← Series Home

 Glushkov's Dream

 1969, Kyiv.
-Viktor Glushkov, director of the Institute of Cybernetics, traveled to Moscow with an ambitious proposal.
-OGAS — the All-State Automated System (Общегосударственная Автоматизированная Система).
-A computer network that would collect real-time data from production sites and optimize economic planning at the center — integrating factory inventories, logistics flows, and resource allocation into a single system.
-Had it been realized, it could have become the Soviet internet.
+Viktor Glushkov, director of the Institute of Cybernetics, brought an ambitious plan to Moscow: OGAS — the All-State Automated System (Общегосударственная Автоматизированная Система).
+A computer network that would collect production data in real time and optimize central economic planning.
+Factory inventories, logistics flows, resource allocation — all integrated into a single system.
+Had it been realized, it could have been the Soviet version of the internet.

-The bureaucrats at the Central Statistical Administration and the Ministry of Finance blocked it.
-Not because of any technical incapacity — Soviet engineers were fully capable of designing such a system.
+But officials at the Central Statistical Administration and the Ministry of Finance opposed it.
+The reason was not technical incapacity.
+Soviet engineers were capable of designing the system.
 The problem lay elsewhere.
 The horizontal flow of information threatened the power structure of the existing bureaucracy.
-If production data that each ministry controlled exclusively were exposed to other ministries through a shared network, the falsification of plan-fulfillment figures would become far harder.
+If production data, monopolized by each ministry, were exposed to other ministries through a network, it would become harder to falsify plan-fulfillment figures.
 Information was power.
-Bureaucrats were not about to share it.
+No bureaucrat would accept a proposal to share it.

 OGAS was killed.
-Benjamin Peters drew the conclusion: "The Soviet failure to build the internet was not an engineering failure.
-It was an institutional failure."
+Benjamin Peters reached this conclusion: "The Soviet failure to build the internet was not a failure of engineering but a failure of institutions."

-That single sentence summarizes the technology competition of the American-Soviet Cold War.
+That single sentence summarizes the technology competition of the US-Soviet Cold War.

-Here is the Cold War paradox: the United States and the Soviet Union developed the same core technologies at roughly the same time.
+The Cold War's paradox: the United States and the Soviet Union developed the same core technologies at nearly the same time.

 Nuclear technology.
-The Soviets achieved a successful nuclear test in 1949, four years after the Americans.
-Both nations established nuclear deterrence, and in this domain the Soviet Union reached genuine parity.
-In space, the Soviets came first: Sputnik in 1957, Yuri Gagarin's first manned spaceflight in 1961.
-America reversed course with Apollo 11 in 1969, but the early Soviet lead was real.
-The theoretical foundations of the laser were laid by Soviet scientists Basov and Prokhorov.
+The Soviet Union succeeded in its nuclear test in 1949, four years after the United States.
+Both nations achieved nuclear deterrence, and in this domain the Soviets reached parity.
+In space technology, the Soviets led first: Sputnik in 1957, Yuri Gagarin's first manned spaceflight in 1961.
+The United States reversed the lead with Apollo 11 in 1969, but Soviet early superiority was real.
+Basov and Prokhorov, who provided the theoretical foundation for the laser, were also Soviet scientists.

-On raw research capacity alone, the Soviet Union was not inferior to the United States.
-In the 1980s, the Soviet R&D workforce numbered approximately 1.5 million.
-Annual inventor's certificates issued ran to about 80,000 — comparable to America's 70,000 to 80,000 patents per year.
-R&D spending as a share of GDP was 3.5% to 4.5%, actually higher than America's 2.6% to 2.8%.
+On the dimension of technology development capability alone, the Soviet Union was not behind the United States.
+In the 1980s, Soviet R&D personnel numbered 1.5 million.
+Annual invention certificates issued ran to 80,000, comparable to the 70,000-80,000 patents issued annually in the United States.
+R&D spending as a share of GDP was 3.5-4.5%, actually higher than America's 2.6-2.8%.

-Yet the way technology spread through society was entirely different.
+But the way technology diffused through society was entirely different.

 600 to 1

-In 1970 the ratio had been 20 to 1: 100,000 American computers against 5,000 Soviet ones — Slava Gerovitch's data.
-In fifteen years, the gap had grown from twenty-fold to six-hundred-fold.
-While the PC revolution was transforming America, the computer in the Soviet Union remained the exclusive property of the state.
+In 1970, the ratio was 100,000 to 5,000 — a gap of 20 to 1.
+Slava Gerovitch's data.
+In fifteen years, the gap widened from 20x to 600x.
+While the PC revolution was unfolding in America, computers in the Soviet Union remained the exclusive property of state institutions.

 The internet widened the gap to infinity.
 In 1981, the United States had 213 ARPANET nodes.
 The Soviet Union had zero.
-That zero says more than any other figure.
-Not because the technology was absent — as Glushkov's OGAS demonstrated, the Soviets could conceive of a network.
+That zero says more than any other number.
+Not because the technology was absent.
+As Glushkov's OGAS demonstrated, the Soviets could conceive of a network.
 But they could not permit one.
 The free flow of information was incompatible with the logic of the system.

-A System That Could Concentrate but Not Diffuse
+A System That Could Concentrate but Could Not Diffuse

-What was the underlying problem?
-Mark Harrison's analysis is precise: "The Soviet system excelled at single-objective optimization."
+Mark Harrison's analysis strikes at the core: "The Soviet system excelled at single-objective optimization."

 But the diffusion of innovation is an entirely different kind of problem.
-It requires reading the demands of millions of consumers, thousands of firms competing against one another, and technologies finding their applications in unpredictable markets.
-This cannot be commanded from the center.
-It requires a feedback loop: price signals allocating resources, failing firms exiting, successful firms being imitated.
+Reading the demands of millions of consumers, thousands of firms competing, technology finding applications in unpredictable markets — this cannot be commanded from the center.
+It requires a feedback loop: price signals allocating resources, failed firms exiting, successful firms being imitated.

 The Soviet Union had no such loop.
-A factory manager's incentive was to meet the plan target, not to innovate.
-Innovation was, if anything, a risk — try a new method, fail to meet the plan, and face punishment.
-Joseph Berliner captured the structure in a single diagnosis: "The fundamental problem of the Soviet innovation system was not invention but innovation and diffusion."
+The incentive for enterprise managers was plan fulfillment, not innovation.
+Innovation was a risk.
+Try a new method, fail to meet the plan target, and you face punishment.
+Joseph Berliner diagnosed this structure in a single line: "The fundamental problem of the Soviet innovation system was not invention but innovation and diffusion."

-Matthew Evangelista estimates that military spending accounted for roughly 70% to 75% of Soviet R&D. In the United States the figure was around 30%.
-Most of the technology the Soviet Union developed was trapped within the military domain.
-There was no spin-off mechanism — no pathway from military to civilian.
-In a system that deliberately restricted even the civilian distribution of photocopiers and fax machines, the social diffusion of information technology was structurally impossible.
+According to Matthew Evangelista's estimates, the military share of Soviet R&D spending was 70–75%.
+In the United States, it was 30%.
+Most Soviet technology remained locked within the military domain.
+There was no mechanism for military-to-civilian spin-off.
+In a system that deliberately restricted civilian distribution of photocopiers and fax machines, the social diffusion of information technology was structurally impossible.

 America's Conversion Ecosystem

 The United States extracted overwhelming economic advantage from the same military technologies.
-The secret was a conversion ecosystem.
+The secret lay in its conversion ecosystem.

-The DARPA model was central: a distributed investment structure in which military research funding flowed to civilian universities and companies — what Mariana Mazzucato has called the "entrepreneurial state."
+The DARPA model was the keystone: a distributed investment structure in which military research funding flowed to civilian universities and firms.
+The model Mariana Mazzucato named the "entrepreneurial state."
 ARPANET became the internet.
 The military satellite navigation system became GPS.
-RTI International estimated in 2019 that GPS generates approximately $1.4 trillion in annual economic value.
-That is the civilian economic return on a single military project.
+According to a 2019 RTI International estimate, the annual economic value of GPS is $1.4 trillion.
+That is the civilian economic value generated by a single military project.

-In the Soviet Union, all of these pathways were closed.
-A solid wall stood between the military and civilian sectors.
-The Soviet decision in the 1960s to copy IBM 360-compatible machines (the ES EVM series) was a choice to abandon independent innovation in favor of imitation.
-Gerovitch's analysis concludes: "The Soviet Union conceived of computers as instruments of planned economy, not as platforms for distributed innovation."
+In the Soviet Union, all of these pathways were blocked.
+A rigid wall stood between military and civilian sectors.
+The Soviet decision in the 1960s to clone the IBM 360 (the ES EVM series) was a choice to abandon indigenous innovation in favor of imitative catch-up.
+As Gerovitch puts it: "The Soviet Union perceived computers as tools for planned economics, not as platforms for distributed innovation."

 Loren Graham's Thesis

-MIT historian of science Loren Graham compressed the paradox into a single sentence:
+MIT historian of science Loren Graham compressed this paradox into a single sentence:

-"Russia and the Soviet Union have historically produced brilliant scientific ideas, but have repeatedly failed to convert them into economic value.
-The problem was not the quality of the ideas but the absence of institutional pathways through which ideas could diffuse across society."
+"Russia and the Soviet Union historically produced brilliant scientific ideas but repeatedly failed to convert them into economic value.
+The problem was not the quality of the ideas but the absence of institutional pathways for those ideas to diffuse through society."

-The laser was co-invented by Soviet scientists.
-Commercialization was done by Americans.
-Synthetic rubber was first industrialized by the Soviet Union.
+Soviet scientists co-invented the laser.
+The United States commercialized it.
+The Soviet Union was the first in the world to industrialize synthetic rubber.
 Subsequent innovation was led by the United States.
-The Soviets had independent research capabilities in semiconductors.
-But the United States overwhelmed them in mass production and application.
+The Soviets had independent research capability in semiconductors.
+But the United States dominated large-scale production and application.

-Having a technology and making it work across an entire society are fundamentally different problems.
+Possessing a technology and making that technology work across an entire society are fundamentally different problems.
 That is the lesson of the third precedent.

 But China Is Not the Soviet Union

 The Soviet Union's core weakness was the absence of a civilian market.
-There was no mechanism for reading consumer demand; no competition between firms.
-The very pathways through which technology moves from laboratories into society were structurally blocked.
+There was no mechanism for reading consumer demand, and competition between enterprises did not exist.
+The pathway for technology to leave the laboratory and spread through society was structurally blocked.

 China is different.
-It has a vast private market of 1.4 billion people.
-An ecosystem of fiercely competing firms — ByteDance, Alibaba, Tencent, Baidu — exists and operates.
-DeepSeek itself is a private startup, emerging from the quantitative hedge fund High-Flyer.
-Its founder, Liang Wenfeng, is a mathematician who came up through quantitative fund management.
-China has partially overcome the "diffusion failure" that was the Soviet Union's fatal weakness.
-China's AI models are not locked in laboratories — they are deployed to hundreds of millions of users, receive market feedback, and are iteratively improved at speed.
+It has a massive civilian market of 1.4 billion people.
+A fiercely competitive corporate ecosystem exists, with ByteDance, Alibaba, Tencent, and Baidu battling for dominance.
+DeepSeek itself is a private startup that originated from the hedge fund High-Flyer.
+Its founder, Liang Wenfeng, is a mathematician and former quant fund manager.
+China has partially overcome the "diffusion failure" that was the Soviet Union's core weakness.
+China's AI models are not locked in laboratories.
+They are deployed to hundreds of millions of users, receive market feedback, and are rapidly iterated.

-Whether the institutional constraints of information control, data sovereignty, and algorithmic regulation will ultimately impede the diffusion of AI innovation is, however, an open question.
-Just as the Soviet Union controlled photocopiers, the Chinese government controls the flow of information — though the mechanism is different.
-China does not block the internet; it manages the internet's contents.
-How that control will, over the long run, reshape the speed and direction of innovative diffusion is a question this book pursues in its later chapters.
+That said, how the institutional constraints of information control, data sovereignty, and algorithmic regulation will affect the diffusion of AI innovation remains an open question.
+Just as the Soviet Union controlled photocopiers, the Chinese government controls the flow of information.
+The method differs — China does not block the internet but manages its content.
+But how information control will ultimately reshape the speed and direction of innovation diffusion remains open.
+This book pursues that question in its later chapters.

-Connection to Volume One: From Internal to External
+Connection to Volume 1: From Inside to Outside

-Volume One — The Displaced and the Informed — traced the shockwaves that productivity revolutions send through the interior of societies: the process by which Rome's latifundia displaced the smallholder, Arkwright's factory displaced the hand-loom weaver, and AI displaces the translator and the paralegal.
-The essential formula Volume One extracted was: Technology → capital concentration → social disruption → institutional redesign.
+Volume 1, The Displaced and the Discerning, traced the shockwaves that productivity revolutions send through the interior of a society — the latifundium displacing the smallholder, Arkwright's factory displacing the handloom weaver, AI displacing the translator and the paralegal.
+The core formula Volume 1 extracted was: Technology → Capital concentration → Social instability → Institutional redesign.

-Volume Two expands the question to the scale of nations.
+Volume 2 extends the question to the dimension between nations.
 How does the same productivity revolution overturn the board of hegemonic competition?

-When Volume One examined Rome, the gaze was internal — the decline of the small farmer, the expansion of the latifundia, the reform efforts and failures of the Gracchi.
-This chapter reads the same era, the same Rome, through a different lens: Rome's external competition, its collision with a fundamentally different system in Carthage.
-Where Volume One saw the displaced insiders of Rome, Volume Two sees the displaced system outside Rome.
+When Volume 1 examined Rome, the lens was internal: the decline of the smallholder, the expansion of the latifundium, the attempted reforms and defeat of the Gracchi brothers.
+This chapter reads the same era, the same Rome, through a different lens — Rome's external competition, its collision with a fundamentally different system called Carthage.
+Where Volume 1 saw the displaced within Rome, Volume 2 sees the displaced system outside Rome.

-Volume One's core formula described dynamics operating within a single society.
-Volume Two traces how those same dynamics operate between two societies.
-When the same productivity revolution — AI — is introduced into two entirely different institutional structures, does it produce the same result or different ones?
+Volume 1's core formula described a dynamic operating within a single society.
+Volume 2 traces how that formula operates between two societies.
+When the same productivity revolution (AI) is injected into two entirely different institutional systems, does it produce the same outcome or a different one?
 That is the question running through this entire book.

 Transition: History Does Not Give Answers — It Gives Questions